saika-s/neural_net/README.md

 - Model: Logistic Regression
 - Trained model after being preprocessed, balanced on the training data

-## Evaluation

-The model was evaluated using:

-- Accuracy
-- Precision, Recall, F1-score
-- Confusion Matrix

 ## Results

 - The model performs better in predicting the majority class, which is non-subscribers
 - Performance on the minority class (subscribers) is comparatively lower
 - This indicates that:
   - The dataset has class imbalance
-  - Logistic Regression may underfit complex behavioral patterns
+  - Logistic Regression may underfit complex patterns